rehierl/node-tree-outliner/3-0-core-design/readme.md

 * The sectioning nodes of a tree are the tree's active nodes.
 All other nodes are said to be the tree's inactive or passive nodes (i.e. they have no effect whatsoever one the outline of a tree).
-* In general, and with the exception of parent containers (see "last nodes"), any inactive node can be ignored.
+* In general, and with the exception of parent containers (/see/ "last nodes" /), any inactive node can be ignored.
 * The outline of a tree is the structure that holds all sections.
 Not to be misunderstood with a hierarchical listing of section properties (e.g.